jagilber/service-fabric-aad-helpers/README.md

 ## Features

-This repo provides the following scripts for Entra:
+This repo provides the following scripts for Entra that can configure the following:

 * Create Entra applications (web, native) to control access to your Service Fabric cluster
 * Delete existing Entra applications (web, native) for controlling your cluster
 * Create a new Entra user
 * Delete an existing Entra user
+* Add Visual Studio client ids to the cluster application for MSAL authentication

 ## Getting Started